General information and occurrence

-On the Polish Lowlands the oil condensate occur mainly in Cychry field and (in lesser amounts) in Babimost, Jastrzębsko, Antonin 1 and Żarnowiec W fields.
-In the Carpathian Foreland oil condensate occurs in Łąkta field and in the Carpathian Mts. in little amounts in Słopnice field.
+On the Polish Lowlands the oil condensate occur mainly in the Cychry and Krobielewko fields and (in less significant amounts) in the Jastrzębsko, Antonin 1 and Żarnowiec W fields.
+On the Carpathian Foreland the oil condensate occurs in the Łąkta field and in the Carpathian Mts. is co-occurring in little amounts in the Słopnice field.

 There are crude oil fields occurrying in Poland presented on the map.